 5. It's Important To Be Calm, But Firm

 At this age, your child is able to understand the concept of boundaries.
 Dr. Sears recommends using a calm but firm voice when laying your child down and telling them it's time to sleep.
 If you're not committed to the plan, why should they be?

 6. It May Take A While

-Don't expect your 1 year old to sleep all the way through the night after only a few tries.
-According to Today's Parent, it may take weeks or months for a one year old to sleep through the night, depending on the method you try.
-Having reasonable expectations can make the training period easier for both of you — especially knowing that the end result involves more sleep.
+Don't expect your 1 year old to sleep all the way through the night after only a few tries, though it is possible to accomplish it within a few days (2-3 nights), says Nevares.
+Having reasonable expectations walking into this process can make the training period easier for both of you — especially knowing that the end result involves more sleep.